A vector image of palm trees on a sunset gradient background

 • Meals included: Breakfast and Lunch.

-Day 6 — Perspectives on Leadership and Legacy in Puerto Rico
+Day 6 — Friday, May 15: Perspectives on Leadership and Legacy in Puerto Rico

 • Enjoy a walking tour of Old San Juan.
 This historic walking tour will include the Old City Plaza de Colón, San Felipe del Morro Castle, San Cristobal Fort, El Palacio de Santa Catalina (La Fortaleza), La Casa Blanca (Juan Ponce de Leon’s Residence, the first Governor of Puerto Rico), La Catedral de San Juan La Iglesia de San José (the oldest Spanish Church in the Americas), El Convento de los Dominicos , La Puerta de San Juan and the El Paseo de la Princesa.

-• Lunch in Old San Juan.
+• Lunch at Chocobar in Old San Juan.

 • Afternoon: Meeting and exchange with Marvel Architecture.
 Following Hurricane Maria, Marvel Architecture launched a project to bring more than 100 small solar energy systems to communities affected by severe storms, improving access to reliable electricity.